Lauren-Brett/Python-Django/README.md

-# 4 day Python Course:
+# 4 day Python Course.
  As part of a 4 day introduction to Python.

 ## Python-Django
-Creating a record shop inventory
+Creating a record shop inventory.

 ### Day 1 - Python Fundamentals
 Introduction to Python